l-legren/my-insta/README.md

 User can follow other users and see their posts on its feed.
 The user has the possibility of leaving comments on the picture.

+Didn't work on the styling yet, being the app here only functional.

 ## Why this?

 I found building this App very useful as my first React-Native project to get used and comfortable working with mobile development.